 My research focuses on the hydrologic effects of forest and land management practices in the southeast U.S. I joined the Landscape Ecology Lab at the Jones Center at Ichuaway in January 2021 as a Postdoctoral Research Associate where I’m working on modeling the streamflow effects of Longleaf pine restoration and other NRCS conservation practices on the southeast Coastal Plain.
-Evapotranspiration is the largest terrestrial water flux after precipitation and controls how much water is left over to recharge groundwater and supply flow to streams and rivers.
-My past research quantified evapotranspiration of different forest types in the southeast U.S and quantified precipitation and evapotranspiration partitioning in young bioenergy plantations.
+Evapotranspiration is the largest terrestrial water flux after precipitation, thus by reducing evapotranspiration we can increase groundwater recharge and streamflow.
+My dissertation research quantified watershed scale evapotranspiration in the southeast U.S and precipitation partitioning in young bioenergy plantations.

 Ph.D.
 Forestry and Natural Resources, 2020